xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

 1. Do I have to do anything?

-* For **Annual** subscribers: Your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
+* For **Annual** subscribers: Upon renewal, your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
-* For **Monthly** subscribers: You can choose between Monthly Node-locked license or Annual Floating license.
+* For **Monthly** subscribers: Upon renewal, you can choose between Monthly Node-locked license or Annual Floating license.
 For pricing details, please see the example in the table above.

 2. What if I don’t want to upgrade from Monthly KRE DevOps to Annual KRE Floating license after six months?
 * You will have the option to switch to a monthly KRE Node-locked license.